“What We Lost in Syria, We Had Already Lost in Palestine:” Uncovering Stories Across Generations of Palestinian Women Born in Syria

 The legal status of “stateless” was created as a legal label for “Palestine refugees” world-wide between 1948 and 1951.33 The refugee status legalises a lack of political and civic rights such as equal access to education, employment, health services, and aid throughout the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) mandate area.
 The temporariness of these statuses for Palestinians has endured almost perpetually, calcifying into “statelessness.”
 The same is true of Palestinians in Syria, even though Syrian nationals who hold Syrian citizenship had a larger extent of pro forma participatory citizenship than women in neighbouring countries in the region,34 and opposed to Palestinians in Lebanon,35 and modern-day Israel,36 who have fewer political rights than their female counterparts in the region.

-Nevertheless, Palestinians in Syria were granted some formal rights, such as employment and education, though they do not have the right to vote or run for office.
-They can organise themselves through workers’ unions, but they cannot do so independently from the government, the way that Syrian citizens can.37 Palestinian women thus experience both structural and personal limitations within the society they lived in.
+Nevertheless, Palestinians in Syria were granted some formal rights, such as employment and education, though they did not have the right to vote or run for office.
+They could not organise themselves through workers’ unions, but they cannot do so independently from the government, the way that Syrian citizens can.37 Palestinian women thus experience both structural and personal limitations within the society they lived in.
 The greatest threat to women’s political activism in Syria today, remains the Syrian regime.38 The women who participated in this study spoke of the regime’s authoritarian oppression, which further deprived them of their right of freedom of speech and movement due to statelessness and gender.
 Amal Wissam said that “everyone who argues that Palestinians in Syria are not discriminated against, is lying.
 We all know this.
 As Palestinian women, men, and children, what we lost in Syria, we had already lost in Palestine; and we never got it back.”39 She went on to describe the discrimination that women face in terms of salaries, job opportunities, and freedom of movement.
 When she says that “what was lost in Syria, we had already lost in Palestine,” she refers to women’s right to be equal citizens with equal opportunities, equal protection for their children, the ability to transfer citizenship to their children, freedom of movement, and the ability to return to Palestine and to leave Syria.

 Four women in this study reveal twelf constraints that they still face following their forced escape from Syria (4-5 years ago), all of which will be elaborated on in this section.
 The theme – loss of Syria – echoes the experiences that are encapsulated in the title of this paper, “What we lost in Syria we had already lost in Palestine.”
 This phrase evokes a sentiment that all participants have: the fact that Syria was a safe home for them for a significant amount of time, but that the rights which they were denied in Syria, both as women and as stateless Palestinians, were aggravated through their experiences as refugees, whether in Europe or through internal displacement in Syria.
 The different generations that these women belong to; their level of education and employment, their ability to learn a new language, their country or place of living; marital status; and maternity status are all factors that affect the participants differently, and often in a disproportionate manner.
 Gendered statelessness is a dark cloud that impacts and obscures various aspects of women’s lives.
 They carry the burden of statelessness (1); are denied the right of return (2); have been the target of forced family separations and been denied family unification (3); and cannot pass citizenship onto their children either because they have no legal citizenship or because they are women (4).
 They can only pass their statelessness.
-This has been the case across the four generations of women who’s oral life stories have been here.
+This has been the case across the four generations of women whose oral life stories have been here.
 It goes back even further in time, and has also been extended into the European context.
 Women in Denmark with citizenship, for example, can pass their citizenship onto their children, but children in Denmark born to women with refugee status and stateless status will not automatically be granted Danish citizenship.
 This applies to stateless children, making them equally stateless by birth unless their parents apply for citizenship, which can only be done after birth, and is not guaranteed.
 40

 The specificities of displacement and statelessness in Syria changed the narrative of Syria as a safe home for Palestinians.
-During the early days of the uprising in Syria, families’ freedom of movement became limited fairly quickly (5), and the country became “a world of checkpoints” overnight.41 Women on the move alone without their fathers, husbands or brothers would be detained and harassed due to a Syrian Family Law which makes it illegal for women to move without their legal male guardian i.e. there wali.42 Many women describe how they before the war could move alone, but after the escalation of violence this law was suddenly effectuated.
+During the early days of the uprising in Syria, families’ freedom of movement became limited fairly quickly (5), and the country became “a world of checkpoints” overnight.41 Women on the move alone without their fathers, husbands or brothers would be detained and harassed due to a Syrian Family Law which makes it illegal for women to move without their legal male guardian i.e. their wali.42 Many women describe how they before the war could move alone, but after the escalation of violence this law was suddenly effectuated.
 Furthermore, Palestinians were denied access to UNRWA services (6), and upon attempting to cross the borders to Jordan, Turkey, or Lebanon, they were completely stripped from their rights (both as stateless citizens and as refugees) due to the UN “protection gap” (7).
 This meant that stateless Palestinian refugees staying in the UNRWA mandate area would be ineligible for UNHCR services as refugees, while also being excluded by national laws.43 Some were pushed back due to their Palestinian identity documents and were not allowed to flee the war zone.
 At borders/checkpoints, all women describe being discriminated against with regards to their gender, nationality, and statelessness.
 They were subjected to slurs, racialised as Palestinians, presumed to be sex workers, and ultimately denied access, or forcefully separated from their family members.
 While some of them were able to cross the border, others were pushed back.
 The women described clandestine border crossings where they were divided into male and female groups, and during which their young male children or grandchildren were forcefully taken from them.
 It was often the case that the female group would be able to cross the border, while the male group would not, resulting in the separation of mothers, daughters and grandmothers from their husbands, brothers, sons, fathers, and male friends.

 As a consequence of the limitations of free movement and family separations, the women who participated in this study, regardless of their age, had all suffered from a lack of uninterrupted family life (8).
 This is caused by the forced separations described earlier, as well as by European host countries’ denial of family reunifications.
 The generation of the Nakba (the first generation), is particularly vocal about this.
 In many cases, the elderly had either been left behind in Syria, or had travelled alone and been separated from the rest of their families.
 This means that grandmothers from the generation of the Nakba live by themselves in Syria or Europe, while their daughters and granddaughters have been reunited in a new setting.
 Women, in general, suffer from severe interruptions in their family lives.
 Their families become scattered globally.
 Though they used to live closely together in Syria, family members ultimately disperse across Syria, Palestine, Denmark, Germany, Sweden, Austria, Canada, and Australia.
 Several families had lost family members; some have passed away, and others remain as disappeared persons.
 Others are separated and the ability to communicate with or travel to see family members in other countries is severely restricted, due to travel bans for refugees and asylum seekers and the lack of financial resources.